daltonschool/CS3A-complexity/README.md

 Due 10/3 at 3:15pm.
 No resubmissions.

+There are a number of issues that you can attempt to resolve for this assignment.
+Each correctly resolved and closed issue is worth five points.
+We will give you 70 points as a curve.
+The maximum score is 95.

 This assignment is to be completed on your own WITHOUT the use of internet resources.
 You MAY use [the notes from class](http://daltonschool.github.io/CS3A/complexity/)

 You must push your commits to github.
 No other submissions are required.
 You *may* check your account at github.com to make sure your files are online.